Meet the 25-year-old law student who took on hate speech makers in Haridwar

 Yet, the first information report that the Uttarakhand Police filed based on Qureshi’s complaint initially named just one person: Wasim Rizvi, who had converted to Hinduism on December 6 in a ceremony officiated by Narsinghanand and had adopted the name Jitendra Tyagi since.

 It took the police a few days to add four more names to the FIR: Sadhvi Annapurna, Dharamdas Maharaj, Narsinghanand, Sagar Sindhuraj Maharaj.
-The offence in the FIR was initially limited to promoting enmity between groups (153-A), an act punishable with upto three years of imprisonment or with fine or both.
-Subsequently, the police added the charge of outraging religious feelings “with deliberate and malicious intention” (295-A), which also has the punishment of upto three years of imprisonment or fine or both.
+The offence in the FIR was initially limited to promoting enmity between groups (Section 153-A), an act punishable with upto three years of imprisonment or with fine or both.
+Subsequently, the police added the charge of outraging religious feelings “with deliberate and malicious intention” (Section 295-A), which also has the punishment of upto three years of imprisonment or fine or both.

 But as Qureshi pointed out, “Not one person has been arrested.”